-While students of several nationalities, especially those part of the European Union, do not need a visa to pursue higher education in Germany, students from India do require a visa, and are not allowed to join a course without the valid documents.
+While students of several nationalities, especially those part of the European Union, do not require a visa to pursue higher education in Germany, however students from India do require a visa, and are not allowed to join a course without the valid documents.

 - You have received or are soon to receive an Acceptance Letter from a University in Germany,

 - You have to enrol in a Foundation Course (Studienkolleg) before applying to a German University or prepare for the qualification assessment examination (Feststellungsprüfung),